ARCJ137442/OpenNARS-158-dev/nars-dist/README_USER.txt

 java -jar NARS.jar Examples/Example-NAL1-edited.txt --silence 90

 - reasoner in batch:
-java -cp NARS.jar nars.main_nogui.NARSBatch Examples/Example-NAL1-edited.txt
+java -cp NARS.jar nars.main.NARSBatch Examples/Example-NAL1-edited.txt

 Example experience files are in directory Examples.
 - "Example-NALn-*.txt" contains single step examples for most of the inference rules defined in NAL level n.
 The "edited" version contains English translations, and with the unrelated information removed; the "unedited" version contains the actual input/output data recorded by the "Save Experience" function of the GUI.
 The files can be loaded using the "Load Experience" function of the GUI.